zenflow/eslint-config-zenflow/README.md

 ### Step 3

 Copy [the .editorconfig file](./.editorconfig) to the root of your project, so that file editors and IDEs will cooperate with the formatting style

+### Step 4

+Copy [the .gitattributes file](./.gitattributes) to the root of your project, so that Git will cooperate with the formatting style

 ### Step 4 (optional)